backupbrew/switchbrew/SVC.md

     process is attached, this also prevents crash-collection/termination (different from the exception handler behavior)

+If an exception occurs from the above user handler, the entire exception handling process will repeat with the new exception.

 Note that if a thread that wasn't faulting calls svcReturnFromException, it signals an "invalid syscall" exception